 Read profiles of current students and alumni to find out why they became a Jayhawk, how KU propelled them into their current career, their favorite spots on campus and best advice for future students.

-The Student Alumni Association (SAA) is a level of membership in the KU Alumni Association especially for current students that provides many benefits and opportunities.
-Open to all students at no cost, members receive free gifts and invitations to special events throughout the year, including free Finals Dinners, opportunities to network with alumni, a birthday gift and more.
+The Student Alumni Network (SAN) is a level of membership in the KU Alumni Association especially for current students that provides many benefits and opportunities.
+It is open to all undergraduate students at no cost.
+Members receive free gifts and invitations to events throughout the year, including free Finals Dinners, opportunities to network with alumni and more.

 Did you know that parents can join the KU Alumni Association?
 You don’t need a KU degree to be an Association member.
 KU Alumni Association memberships are open to all KU friends and families, including parents.
 Stay connected to your child’s home away from home on the Hill, and we’ll provide all the benefits of membership, including our award-winning, bi-monthly Kansas Alumni magazine.
 Learn more, and join today.